quisquous/quantidian/README.md

 * "Social" (all data is only accessible by you)

-* Analysis and visualization (this is just a data logging service)
+* Analysis and visualization (this is just data logging software)

-* Service (run your own server: this is software, not a service)
+* Service (deploy your own server: this is software, not a service)